AndryRafam/aegis/README.md

 ```
 <h2 align="left"> How to encrypt folders ? </h2>

-Encrypting file is straightforward.
 To encrypt folder, first compress/archive the folder (.7z, .zip, .rar, .tar etc.) and then encrypt.

+<h2 align="left"> Acknowledgement </h2>

-**NeptuneCrypt is free software and comes with absolutely no warranty.**
+NeptuneCrypt is free software and comes with absolutely no warranty.
+This software is intended for personal use and educational use only.
+It is not suitable for industrial/professional use.